wrattler/wrattler/client/public/Tundra_challenge.md

 teamtraits.clean <- teamtraits.long %>% select(-one_of(drops))

 ```
+Grouping by traits (plant height and leaf area), summarise the other variables.

 ```r
 ## Step 1: individual records against the entire distribution (except plant height and leaf area)
 teamtraits.clean2 <- teamtraits.clean %>% dplyr::mutate(nrow=row_number()) %>% group_by(Trait) %>% dplyr::mutate(mean_all = round(((sum(Value) - Value)/(n()-1)),5), n_all = n(), median_all = median(Value),sd_all = sd(Value), ErrorRisk_all = round((abs(Value-mean_all)/sd_all),4),ErrorRiskMedian_all = round((abs(Value-median_all)/sd_all),4))